 Please note that there are no practices scheduled for February 7, 2016.

 18U Practice Schedule (High School)

-Players ages as of April 30, 2016.
-10 year olds will be placed either in the 10U or 12U group based on the player's ability.
+Players ages are as of April 30, 2016.
+10 year olds will be placed in either the 10U or 12U group based on the player's ability.

 2015-2016 MID-SEASON PLAYER REGISTRATION

 Midnight Suns Baseball will accept registrations for the January - March 2016 practice sessions.
 Players will need to bring to their 1st practice a completed registration form (see below) and $100 check made payable to Midnight Suns Baseball.
 Players of ages 8-18 are welcome to join.
 Interested players must be at least 8 years old as of April 30, 2016.
 Practices schedules can be found on the 10U, 12U, 14U and 18U web pages.

 The Midnight Suns Baseball Club is a non-profit organization that provides opportunities for our youth in Juneau to build character and develop life skills while learning how to play America’s favorite past time - baseball.
 We focus on developing fundamental baseball skills, the importance of teamwork, and teach them how dedication, commitment and a strong work ethic can help them accomplish any goals they set for themselves, both on and off the field.

 The Midnight Suns Baseball Club offers a winter skills development program for players from age 8-18.
 The program is from October through March leading right up to the Gastineau Channel Little League and high school baseball seasons.
 MSBC offers practices and clinics conducted by guest coaches with college, minor league and major league baseball experience.